FalsePattern/LightingOverhaul/README.md

 ## Known issues/incompatibilities
 - Instantly crashes with OptiFine
-- Smooth lighting broken at the moment, will be fixed later
 - GregTech/other mods which have custom block renderer have broken lighting when smooth lighting is turned on

 ## Special Thanks